A short summary of my year in China

 Five minutes walk from my doorstep was the Canadian International School of Yantai (CIS), a large yet unassuming six story building fenced into a complex.
 This was my new place of employment.
 Upon entering CIS for the first time I had the pleasure of meeting the school’s eclectic group of teachers.
 Roger, the man who picked me up from the airport, was our principal.
 I think most who met Roger agreed that he was slightly crazy and had a poor grasp of school affairs.
 Yahia, my giant roommate, was our social studies and gym teacher.
 Mike, a Pakistani doctor who could speak five languages fluently, was our biology teacher.
 Unfortunately, he had a local girlfriend who typically forbade him from going out with Yahia and me.
 There was Bruce, our veteran math teacher with heart of gold, Linda, our middle aged Arts teacher who was an expert at finding literally anything to complain about and Catherine, our moody old grade one teacher who, despite the fact she was Greek, spoke with a British accent and was always at war with at least one of the other teachers.
 It was an interesting mix which made for a lot of drama.
 I will save you the details but let’s just say by the end of our second month together many of the older staff were not on speaking terms.
 I managed to steer clear of most of the politics.
 In fact, I found it all to be a little comical.
 I remember thinking that the school had the perfect makings of a sitcom.
 After the craziness that would eventually unfold, I am still considering the idea.

 Before beginning work I was under the impression I would be just an assistant teacher for a small grade two class of about six students.
 After all, I had no teaching experience and no training.
 I soon learned, however, that I would be the primary teacher of a kindergarten class of Korean and Taiwanese students.
 I also found out that the school was in its first year and had no books, no materials, and nothing resembling a curriculum for kindergarten.
 Thirty five hours a week of class time had to be filled with an ESL curriculum that I did not know how to write.
 I was given only a classroom full of toys, a broken computer and a mandate to improve these kids English to a high enough level for them to enter an English only grade one classroom.
-The students’ parents even expected me to give these poor kids homework and grades and it was made quite clear from the beginning that the mothers were not pleased to see a twenty three year old male in the classroom.
+The students’ parents even expected me to give these poor kids homework and grades.
+It was made quite clear from the beginning that the mothers were not pleased to see a twenty three year old male in the classroom.
 After all, I was probably the only male kindergarten teacher in the city, definitely the youngest and these parents had paid more money for their kids to attend CIS than I paid to attend UBC.
 Essentially, I was thrown out to sea with boatload of six year olds who had mothers with high expectations.

 Luckily, my classroom came with a fantastic Korean assistant who made my transformation from university student to ESL kindergarten teacher much less painful.
 Her name was Spring and she was a mother with five years of college teaching experience.
 But Spring had never taught young children before and was just as surprised as me to find out she was assigned to kindergarten.
 I felt awkward at first having a middle-aged woman look up to me as a qualified and experienced kindergarten teacher but I had to play the part for fear the parents would ask for my removal.
 So I quickly started compiling a curriculum to teach the kids while teaching myself the ins and outs of early childhood development.